How to Make a Virgin Mojito

 Learn more: The Ultimate Guide to Herbs for Cocktails

-What can I substitute for soda water?
+What can I substitute for the soda water?

 Perfect food pairings for a Virgin Mojito